MonashAPS/cq23-game-server/docs/bullet.md

 * velocity: This is the directional velocity of this object. (i.e. `[x_speed, y_speed]`)

-* hp: This is the health points of this object.
+* damage: This is how much damage this particular bullet will deal.
+This value can change if a tank collects a powerup.